Deportation: Modern deportation

 With the beginning of the Age of Discovery, deporting individuals to an overseas colony also became common practice.
 As early as the 16th century, degredados formed a substantial portion of early colonists in Portuguese empire.
 From 1717 onward Britain deported around 40,000 British religious objectors and "criminals" to America before the practice ceased in 1776.
 Jailers sold the "criminals" to shipping contractors, who then sold them to plantation owners.
 The "criminals" worked for the plantation owner for the duration of their sentence.
 After Britain lost control of the area which became the United States, Australia became the destination for "criminals" deported to British colonies.
 Britain transported more than 160,000 British "criminals" to the Australian colonies between 1787 and 1855.

 Meanwhile, in Japan during Sakoku, all Portuguese and Spanish people were expelled from the country.

 In the 18th century the Tipu Sultan, of Mysore, deported tens of thousands of civilians, from lands he had annexed, to serve as slave labour in other parts of his empire, for example the: Captivity of Mangalorean Catholics at Seringapatam.

 In the late 19th century the United States of America began designating "desired" and "undesired" immigrants, leading to the birth of illegal immigration and subsequent deportation of immigrants when found in irregular situations.
 Starting with the Chinese Exclusion Act, the US government has since deported more than 55 million immigrants, the majority of whom came from Latin-American countries.

 At the beginning of the 20th century the control of immigration began becoming common practice, with the Immigration Restriction Act 1901 in Australia, the Aliens Act 1905 in the United Kingdom and the Continuous journey regulation of 1908 in Canada, elevating the deportation of "illegal" immigrants to a global scale.

 In the meantime, deportation of "regular residents" also increased.

 United States

+During Donald Trump’s first year back in office, the monthly rate of ICE deportion flights more than doubled, and increased to 79 countries compared with 45 during Joe Biden's final year.

 As a percent of US population, recent figures for enforcement actions are similar to those in several past decades.